mbaris/hugo-blog/content/posts/micrometer-spring-boot.md

 date: 2021-05-07T10:10:24+02:00
 draft: false
 tags: ["devops"]
-description: "Grafana Dashboard for Spring Boot via Micrometer and Prometheus"
+description: "Minimal implementation for spring boot, micrometer, prometheus and grafana using spring-initialzr and docker-compose"
 ---

 We will be implementing a grafana dashboard with metrics from a prometheus instance, which periodically fetches data from a Spring Boot App.